kite-sdk/kite/cdk-data/src/site/markdown/guide.md

 Note how the same base directory of `/data` is used for both the metadata provider as well as the dataset repository.
 This is perfectly legal.
-In fact, this is exactly what happens when you use the two argument form of the `FileSystemDatasetRepository` constructor.
-Configured this way, data and metadata will be stored together, side by side, on whatever filesystem Hadoop is currently configured to use.
+In fact, this is exactly what happens when you don't explicitly specify a metadata provider.
+Configured this way, data and
+metadata will be stored together, side by side, on whatever filesystem Hadoop is currently configured to use.
 Later, when we create a dataset, we'll see the resultant file and directory structure created as a result of this configuration.

+It's very common to store metadata in the Hive/HCatalog Metastore (the terms are used interchangeably), since this opens datasets up to integration with any system that can work with Hive, such as BI tools, or Cloudera Impala.

-To use HCatalog, create an instance of `HCatalogDatasetRepository` (in the package `com.cloudera.cdk.data.hcatalog`). `HCatalogDatasetRepository` uses an internal implementation of `MetadataProvider` called `HCatalogMetadataProvider` to communicate with HCatalog.
-When using HCatalog you have two options for specifying the location of the data files.
-You can let HCatalog manage the location of the data, the so called "managed tables" option, in which case the data is stored in the warehouse directory that is configured by the Hive/HCatalog installation (see the `hive.metastore.warehouse.dir` setting in _hive-site.xml_).
+When using Hive/HCatalog you have two options for specifying the location of the data files.
+You can let Hive/HCatalog manage the location of the data, the so called "managed tables" option, in which case the data is stored in the warehouse directory that is configured by the Hive/HCatalog installation (see the `hive.metastore.warehouse.dir` setting in _hive-site.xml_).
 Alternatively,